 |"THE TOWER OF BABEL" (1595) By MARTIN VAN VALCKENBORCH THE ELDER|

 Americans always have had an unjustifiably lofty view of their society, which is why they are able to look down their upturned noses as Tutsis beat up on Hutus in Rwanda, Serbs beat up on Croats in the Balkans, Shiites beat up on Sunnis in Iraq and Buddhists beat up on Muslims in Myanmar, to name just a few of the blood-soaked conflicts in recent history.
 Americans believe they're beyond such tribalism, and indeed the Founding Fathers were determined to build a democracy where the individual was more important than the tribe.
-That failed spectacularly in a little dustup called the Civil War, and the big message underlying the election of Donald Trump is that it is still failing.
+That failed spectacularly in a little dustup called the Civil War, and the big message underlying the election of Donald Trump -- and now the scandalous effort to sweep the Russia scandal under the rug -- is that it is still failing.

 The message within that message is that Trump did not make America what it is.
 To the contrary, America made Trump president because of what it has become.